henryhmko/Deep_Sea-NN/README.md

 - Each ocean offers a different type of distortion due to their differences in density, salinity, turbidity, etc.
 - It is crucial to find specific data from the waters you will be testing on to optiimize your outputs.

+## Next Steps

+Would like to train GAN models with unpaired datasets.
+CNN results are great, but there is the limitation of having to acquire paired training data :(

+With such a model I could possibly generalize better to the waters of Korea where paired datasets are less existent while its conditions can be very different from many of the EUVP dataset that I used to train the Deep Sea-NN.